Massimo Maccarone: Siena

-Palermo

-His stint at Palermo however turned out to be a disappointing one, with only two league goals in 18 games.

-Sampdoria
+Later career

 On 24 January 2011, Maccarone signed for Sampdoria for €2.7 million on a 2 1/2-year contract.

-Empoli

 From January 2012 to June 2014 Maccarone returned to Empoli in temporary deals.
 His contract was also extended to 30 June 2015 in 2012.
 On 17 July 2014 he was allowed to join Empoli on a free transfer.

-Brisbane Roar

 On 17 July 2017, Maccarone signed a one-year marquee deal with A-League club Brisbane Roar.

-Carrarese

 On 25 May 2018, he was signed by Italian Serie C team Carrarese.

 International career

 During his time at Empoli, Maccarone made his debut with the Italy Under-21 side under Marco Tardelli.
 He later earned a place as a starting striker in Claudio Gentile's Italy Under-21 side between 2000 and 2002.
 In total, he scored 11 goals with the Under-21 side in 15 appearances, and he took part at the 2002 Under-21 European Championship with Italy, where he finished as the tournament's top scorer, with 3 goals, helping Italy to reach the semi-finals, where they lost out to the eventual champions, the Czech Republic.
 During the group stage, he scored two goals in a 2–1 win against the England Under-21 side in Basel.

 In 2002, he played twice for the Italy senior side.
 He made his senior international debut on 27 March, in a friendly match against England in Leeds; he came on as a late substitute, with the score level at 1–1.
 In injury time, Maccarone was fouled in the area by the English goalkeeper David James, allowing Vincenzo Montella to score the winning goal from the penalty spot.
 Maccarone had scored a goal in a 1–1 friendly draw in Bradford against the England Under-21 side earlier that week.
-It had been over seventy years that a Serie B player had made his debut with the Italian national side before making his Serie A debut.
+It had been over seventy years that a Serie B player had made his debut with the Italy national side before making his Serie A debut.
 He made his second and final appearance for the Italian senior side on 16 October 2002, in a 2–1 away defeat against Wales in a European Championship qualifying match.

 Style of play

-Maccarone predominantly plays as a striker, although he is also capable of being deployed as a supporting forward or as a winger, where he is able to move into the centre of the pitch and curl shots towards goal with his stronger foot, due to his striking ability from distance, and his eye for goal.
-Maccarone is capable of shooting with either foot, and he possesses good tactical intelligence, pace, and technique, as well as a strong mentality and good composure in front of goal; morehowever, he is effective in the air.
+Maccarone predominantly played as a striker, although he was also capable of being deployed as a supporting forward or as a winger, where he was able to move into the center of the pitch and curl shots towards goal with his stronger foot, due to his striking ability from distance, and his eye for goal.
+Maccarone was capable of shooting with either foot, and he possessed good tactical intelligence, pace, and technique, as well as a strong mentality and good composure in front of goal; however, he was effective in the air.